openaps/docs/docs/docs/walkthrough/phase-3/Understand-determine-basal.md

 {"carbs_hr":28,"max_iob":1,"dia":3,"type":"current","current_basal":1.1,"max_daily_basal":1.3,"max_basal":3,"max_bg":120,"min_bg":115,"carbratio":10,"sens":40}
 ```

+* meal.json = {"carbs":0,"boluses":0}
-* The first line is meal.json, which, if provided, allows determine-basal to decide when it is appropriate to enable Meal Assist.
+      If provided, allows determine-basal to decide when it is appropriate to enable Meal Assist.
+      carbs = # of carbs consumed
+      boluses = amount of insulin delivered
+      This data comes from what is entered by user into pump/nightscout
+* glucose.json = {"delta":-2,"glucose":110,"avgdelta":-2.5}
-* The second line is from glucose.json, and represents the most recent BG, the change from the previous BG (usually 5 minutes earlier), and the average change since 3 data points earlier (usually 15 minutes earlier).
+      delta = change from the previous BG (usually 5 minutes earlier)
+      glucose = most recent BG
+      avgdelta = average change since 3 data points earlier (usually 15 minutes earlier)
+      This data comes from nightscout
+* temp_basal.json = {"duration":0,"rate":0,"temp":"absolute"}
-* The third line is the currently running temporary basal.
-A duration of 0 indicates none is running.
+      duration = length of time temp basal will run.
+A duration of 0 indicates none is running
+      rate = Units/hr basal rate is set to
+      temp = type of temporary basal rate in use.
+OpenAPS uses absolute basal rates only
+      This data comes from the pump
+* iob.json = {"iob":0,"activity":0,"bolussnooze":0,"basaliob":0,"netbasalinsulin":0,"hightempinsulin":0,"time":"2016-10-26T20:07:37.000Z"}
+      iob = net insulin on board compared to preprogrammed pump basal rates.
+This takes all basal, temp basal, and bolus information into account
+      activity = ???
+Is this the remaining duration of insulin on board???
-* Fourth is the IOB and insulin activity summary.
-Insulin activity is used (when multiplied by ISF) to calculate BGI (Blood Glucose Index), which represents how much BG should be rising or falling every 5 minutes based solely on insulin activity.
-Basal IOB excludes the IOB effect of boluses, and Bolus Snooze is used in determining how long to avoid low-temping after a bolus while waiting for any carbs to kick in.
+      bolussnooze = used to determine how long to avoid low-temping after a bolus while waiting for carbs to kick in
-* Fifth is the contents of profile.json, which contains all of the user's relevant pump settings, as well as their configured maximum (basal) IOB.
+      basaliob = insulin on board attributed to basal rate, excluding the IOB effect of boluses
+      netbasalinsulin = net of basal insulin compared to preprogrammed pump basal rate
+      hightempinsulin = ???
+      time = current time
+      This data comes from the ???
+* preferences.json ={"carbs_hr":28,"max_iob":1,"dia":3,"type":"current","current_basal":1.1,"max_daily_basal":1.3,"max_basal":3,"max_bg":120,"min_bg":115,"carbratio":10,"sens":40}
+      carbs_hr =
+      max_iob =
+      dia =
+      type =
+      current_basal
+      max_daily_basal
+      max_basal
+      max_bg
+      min_bg
+      carbratio
+      sens
+	My profile.j
+  "max_daily_safety_multiplier": 3,
+	"current_basal_safety_multiplier": 4,
+	"autosens_max": 1.2,
+	"autosens_min": 0.7,
+	"autosens_adjust_targets": true,
+	"override_high_target_with_low": false,
+	"skip_neutral_temps": false,
+	"bolussnooze_dia_divisor": 2,
+	"min_5m_carbimpact": 3,
+	"carbratio_adjustmentratio": 1
+      This data is set during the openAPS setup script, or modified by you directly

 ## Output

-After displaying the summary of all input data, oref0-determine-basal outputs a recommended temp basal JSON, which includes an explanation of why it's recommending that.
+After displaying the summary of all input data, oref0-determine-basal outputs a recommended temp basal JSON (stored in suggested.json), which includes an explanation of why it's recommending that.
 It might look something like this:

 ```
 {"temp":"absolute","bg":110,"tick":-2,"eventualBG":95,"snoozeBG":95,"mealAssist":"Off: Carbs: 0 Boluses: 0 Target: 117.5 Deviation: -15 BGI: 0","reason":"Eventual BG 95<115, setting -1.15U/hr","duration":30,"rate":0}